xenoscr/atomiccaldera/README.md

+# This project is no longer being maintained.

 # Atomic-Caldera
 A MITRE Caldera plugin written in Python 3 used to convert Red Canary Atomic Red Team Tests to MITRE Caldera Stockpile YAML ability files.